mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 There's not much you can do yet because it's a minimal NixOS environment with nothing installed.

-To make this more interesting, you can install a desktop GUI and some applications.
+To make this more interesting, you can install a desktop GUI and a few applications.
 To begin, download the configuration file I've customized for the Raspberry Pi 4:

 ```bash
 curl \